 Since 2018, TechnoServe has worked with Nespresso to train coffee farmers in the Eastern Highlands of Zimbabwe.
-Coffee farming in Zimbabwe was previously a viable livelihood, however at that time the coffee industry in Zimbabwe was crashing, with only an estimated 300 small-holder coffee farms in existence.
+Coffee farming in Zimbabwe was previously a viable livelihood.
+However, at that time, the coffee industry in Zimbabwe was crashing, with only an estimated 300 smallholder coffee farms in existence.
 After six years of training farmers, this number has grown to nearly 1,000 farms.

 A Brighter Future for the Musere Family